-About half of healthcare institutions (49%) report revenue increases vs. their prior fiscal year, as compared to 57% across all sectors.
-Two out of every five (41%) healthcare organizations get 20% or less of their giving in the form of non-cash assets.
+Nearly six in 10 healthcare institutions (59%) report revenue increases versus their prior fiscal year, a jump in 10 percentage points from 2023, as compared to 62% across all sectors.
+Nearly three-quarters (72%) of all healthcare organizations get 20% or less of their giving in the form of non-cash assets.
 Healthcare nonprofits might consider corporate funding partnerships with digital health startups: nonprofits would align with industry-focused and tech-forward initiatives, and healthcare companies would partner with mission-aligned efforts to appeal to their value-based investors.
+Most (64%) fundraising operations are fully centralized.

 health sector projections and priorities

-Seventy-three percent (73%) of participants expect major and mid-level gifts and annual appeals to increase in 2024.
-Eighty-four percent (84%) of respondents believe DEI is important to define their organization’s values, compared to 77% across sectors.
+Fifty-seven percent (57%) of participants expect major gifts to increase in 2024, compared to 56% for mid-level gifts and 48% for events.
+Sixty-three percent (63%) of respondents believe DEI is important to build trust and strengthen community relationships, compared to 49% across sectors.
 Various tactics for understanding the needs of your community, including asking emergency room physicians about health equity issues, could offer direction for fundraising needs to align your actions with your values.

 staffing and resourcing in the health sector

-In 2023, 34% of responding healthcare institutions increased their fundraising staff, which is similar to rates across sectors.
-While 68% of all organizations increased staff pay by 1-10% over the past three years, 73% of organizations in this sector saw an increase.
+In 2024, 24% of responding healthcare institutions increased their fundraising staff, as compared to 34% in 2023.
+While half of all organizations increased staff pay by 4% or more over the past three years, 53% of respondents report doing so in the health sector.
 Healthcare nonprofits might consider creating opportunities for upward mobility and other tactics to support staff amidst a fast-paced and high-achieving work environment.

 donor acquisition and retention in the health sector

-Sixty-five percent (65%) of healthcare organizations indicate that their number of new donors has increased in the past 12 months, which is the highest rate among each of the other sectors, and 7% greater than all sectors combined.
-Thirty-five (35%) of institutions report retaining over half of their new donors over the past 12 months, compared to 67% overall.
+Fifty-one percent (51%) of healthcare organizations indicate that their number of new donors has increased in the past 12 months, down from 65% last year, and lower than the cross-sector average (54%).
+Forty percent (40%) of institutions report retaining over half of their new donors over the past 12 months, compared to 49% overall.
 Healthcare nonprofits might consider leveraging specialized legacy societies as a powerful donor acquisition and retention tool.

 data and technology at healthcare institutions

-The data on this page was curated from a questionnaire taken by over 600 responding organizations during the fall of 2023, reporting on FY23 results.
+The data on this page was curated from a questionnaire taken by nearly 650 responding organizations during the fall of 2024, reporting on FY2024 results.